wearenolte/lean-theme/README.md

 The discrimination can be done per page or post type.

 ### Custom Blocks
-See the [Gutenberg Blocks](/docs/BLOCKS.md) subsection for informaitron on how to create custom blocks.
+See the [Gutenberg Blocks](/docs/BLOCKS.md) subsection for information on how to create custom blocks.

 ### Extending the editor
 The Lean Theme comes with a JS building system already setup and ready to use for customizing the Gutenberg editor.